1MDB bonds take a hit as Najib's ouster puts focus on future

 The fund's dollar bonds due 2023 were indicated at about 80 cents on the dollar on Friday, traders said.
 That came after a 11.7 cent slide on Thursday, following the election, the sharpest decline in data compiled by Bloomberg going back to 2016.

-1MDB announced plans to break up assets and wind down operations in 2015, but Dr Mahathir's win is fueling speculation that its closure could be more certain.
+1MDB announced plans to break up assets and wind down operations in 2015, but Dr Mahathir's win is fuelling speculation that its closure could be more certain.

-If Mr Najib had stayed in place, 1MDB's survival could have been dragged out, said Ismael Pili, Singapore-based co-head Asian bank research at CreditSights.

 On the campaign trail, Dr Mahathir lambasted Mr Najib as a "thief" and in the aftermath of his election win, he said he is not seeking revenge but the rule of law will be fully implemented.